- 2 cups crushed pretzels, divided

 - 1 carton (8 ounces) frozen whipped topping, thawed

 - 1 can (21 ounces) cherry pie filling

-- In a large bowl, combine pretzels, sugar and butter; set aside 1/2 cup for topping.
-Press remaining mixture into an ungreased 13x9-in. dish.
+- In a large bowl, toss 1-1/2 cups pretzels with sugar and melted butter.
+Press into an ungreased 13x9-in. dish.

-- Spread half over crust.
-Top with pie filling and remaining cream cheese mixture.
-Sprinkle with reserved pretzel mixture.
-Refrigerate overnight.
+- Spread half of the mixture over pretzel layer.
+Top with pie filling; spread with remaining cream cheese mixture.
+Sprinkle with remaining pretzels.
+Refrigerate, covered, overnight before serving.
 Yield: 16 servings.

 Reviews for Pretzel Dessert